Skip to main content

 • Cardiovascular Exercise ∞ Aerobic exercise, such as brisk walking, running, cycling, or swimming, directly conditions the heart and lungs.
 It improves the efficiency of your cardiovascular system, lowers resting heart rate, and helps to control blood pressure.
 A minimum of 150 minutes of moderate-intensity cardio per week is a good target.
 High-intensity interval training (HIIT) can also be a time-efficient way to improve cardiovascular fitness.

 The combination of these two types of exercise creates a powerful stimulus for cardiovascular adaptation.
-The increased from resistance training provides a larger sink for glucose, while the improved cardiovascular function from aerobic exercise ensures that your heart can meet the demands of your body.
+The increased muscle mass from resistance training provides a larger sink for glucose, while the improved cardiovascular function from aerobic exercise ensures that your heart can meet the demands of your body.
 This integrated approach is far more effective than either modality alone.

 Nutritional Strategies for Cardiovascular Resilience in Men